1994 Pontiac Excitement 400

 The 1994 Pontiac Excitement 400 was the third stock car race of the 1994 NASCAR Winston Cup Series season and the 40th iteration of the event.
 The race was held on Sunday, March 6, 1994, in Richmond, Virginia, at Richmond International Raceway, a 0.75 miles (1.21 km) D-shaped oval.
 The race took the scheduled 400 laps to complete.
 On the final restart with 20 to go, Robert Yates Racing driver Ernie Irvan would manage to hold off the field, along with the help of a fast final pit stop to take his 10th career NASCAR Winston Cup Series victory, his first victory of the season, and the overall lead in the driver's championship.
 To fill out the top three, Penske Racing South driver Rusty Wallace and Hendrick Motorsports driver Jeff Gordon would finish second and third, respectively.

 Background

 The layout of Richmond International Raceway, the venue where the race was at.

 Richmond International Raceway (RIR) is a 3/4-mile (1.2 km), D-shaped, asphalt race track located just outside Richmond, Virginia in Henrico County.
-It hosts the Monster Energy NASCAR Cup Series and Xfinity Series.
-Known as "America's premier short track", it formerly hosted a NASCAR Camping World Truck Series race, an IndyCar Series race, and two USAC sprint car races.
+It hosts the Monster Energy NASCAR Cup Series and Truck Series.
+Known as "America's premier short track", it formerly hosted a NASCAR Xfinity Series race, an IndyCar Series race, and two USAC sprint car races.